DataKeira/ProteoCore-Data-Cleaning/README.md

 ## How to Use

 1. **Enter Target Species**: Specify the target species for data filtering.
 Only rows with the specified species in the "Organism" column will be included in the analysis.
-For example (Homo sapien OX=9606), include both the species and OX number.
+For example (Homo sapiens OX=9606), include both the species and OX number.

 2. **Input CSV File**: Enter the file path or URL to the CSV file containing your proteomics data.
 The app will read the data from this file.